thi8v/devspace/README.md

 brackets you can put variable names that will be replaced when launched.

 Support variable names in placeholders:
-`Space.base` : replaced with the Space's base directory path when launched _That's it actually lmao_
+`Space.wdir` : replaced with the Space's working directory path when launched _That's it actually lmao_

 ```ron
 Cmd(COMMAND_STRING)